Check out this article to learn about Penal Code 522 charges.

 You Did Not Make a Threat

 Extortion involves threatening another person’s well-being.
-They can also threaten to expose a secret or to accuse someone else of a crime.
+They can also threaten to expose a secret or accuse someone else of a crime.
 You could avoid a PC 522 conviction if your lawyer can show that you did not make any threats.

 You Did Not Get Someone Else’s Signature